 The STEPPS Program utilizes a wide array of teaching and learning methods.
 The traditional lecture appears only on rare occasions.
-The “lecture sessions” led by Professor Casey focus on solving problems through a collaborative approach, and acclimating students to the multiple choice format on the Bar Examination.
+The “lecture sessions” led by Professor Casey focus on solving ethical problems through a collaborative approach.

-The law office sessions utilize a vast array of pedagogical methods, including the “fish-bowl,” role-plays, video recording sessions, video-based evaluation, “quick-writes,” individual reflections, and peer review.
+The law office sessions utilize a vast array of pedagogical methods, including the “fish-bowl,” role-plays, video recordings, “quick-writes,” individual reflections, and peer review.
 Students learn through active experiences and through reflecting on their experiences.

 - The law office setting is conducive to simulating the progress that an associate would make on the path to increased responsibility within the office.

 - By the end of the program, students will be able to perform many common lawyering tasks at a level close to what would be expected of new members of a real law office.

 - Each student will also accumulate a portfolio of work product that can be used in connection with future internship opportunities and ultimately for job search purposes.